 The Bachelor of Nursing degree concentrates on caring for individuals with diverse physical and mental health conditions; the degree also concentrates on the supportive role of the nurse with families of individuals being cared for.
 The degree will prepare you to practice as a knowledgeable, caring and compassionate nurse, competent in professional and ethical practice, care delivery, care management and personal and professional development.

-The taught modules will include physiology, pathophysiology, behavioural sciences, research, critical care, public health, communication and clinical skills, incorporating skills associated with curative, acute and long term and rehabilitative care, palliative and end of life care and practice placement learning.
+The taught modules will include Physiology, Pathophysiology, Behavioural sciences, Research, Critical care, Public health, Communication and clinical skills, incorporating skills associated with curative, acute and long term and rehabilitative care, palliative and end of life care and practice placement learning.
 A flexible approach to practice learning will allow individual students to achieve outcomes in a variety of settings at different points throughout each level.
-You are well supported in both academic and practice learning environments.
+You will be well supported in both academic and practice learning environments.

 Throughout the three years, students gain extensive clinical experience in a variety of different settings, including hospital wards, clinics, community settings, critical care and palliative care.
 There is also the opportunity, in Year Two, to work abroad, which makes up the practice placement for one of the modules looking at public health.
 Each year incorporates the award of credit for practice learning.

 Each year students will undertake a period of study in practice.
 In year 1 there are three practice placement experiences, in year 2 there are also three, one of which is an elective placement, chosen by the student and which may be undertaken in another country.
 In year 3 there are two practice placement experiences.